 If you decide to give it a go, you’ll be thrown into a third-person action RPG in which you’ll need to fight desperately to survive.
 Soulslike games are meant to be punishing by nature, so dying is all part of the experience, but in Elden Ring, you’ll get to choose your path to become the next Elden Lord.

 It won’t be easy, but it will be worth it – trust us.
 If you don’t believe us, you can read our glowing Elden Ring review right here.

 6. God of War Ragnarok

 The God of War series has been around since 2005, with the release of the original on PlayStation 2.
 However, the series reached new heights with the pseudo-reboot God of War in 2018.

-Since then, fans have been clamouring for a conclusion to the Norse Saga, leading to the creation of Ragnarok.
+Since then, fans have been clamoring for a conclusion to the Norse Saga, leading to the creation of God of War Ragnarok.
 Here, Kratos and Atreus have to deal with the might of the All-Father, Odin, while simultaneously tackling the consequences of Ragnarok.

 It hurts when you take an arrow to the knee, right?
 In this action RPG, which is arguably one of the best open world games in recent history, you’ll take to the lands of Tamriel as the Dragonborn, a hero with the power to take down an ancient dragon threatening the end of the world as you know it.